phanumat/Documentation/getting-started/first-smartapp.rst

 This is where you can choose devices that the SmartApp will use.
 Here we see that it asks for a motion sensor to monitor, and a switch.
 These two inputs directly correspond to what we have in the ``preferences`` section in our SmartApp.
-SmartThings will provide a "Virtual Device" when it can.
+PEA HiVE will provide a "Virtual Device" when it can.
 When you do not have a physical device to choose from this is a very useful option.
 By default the virtual devices will be selected.
 Click the *Install* button, and the SmartApp will be installed into the Location you selected above.